 DaVinci Resolve is a powerful video editing software.
-There is common task you may need to perform.
+There is one common task you may need to perform.
 Removing backgrounds in DaVinci Resolve to make them transparent.
-This process can be applied to two main types of situations.
+This process can be applied to two main types of background situations.
 First in black or white element backgrounds.
 Second in colored backgrounds (like blue or green screens).

 The need to make a background transparent usually arises when working with stock footage, like with snow or smoke with a black background.
 It can also include green screen elements with a green or blue key background.
-This article will guide you through the needed to remove these backgrounds in DaVinci Resolve.
+This article will guide you through the steps needed to remove these backgrounds in DaVinci Resolve.

 Tools That We’ll be Using